California Family Rights Act

 Paid Sick Leave

-Due to Nevada Senate Bill 312, passed during the 2019 Legislative Session, Nevada employers will be required to provide mandatory paid time off (“PTO”) to most employees starting on January 1, 2020, at a rate of 0.01923 hours per hour worked.
+Under NRS 608.0197, employers with 50 or more employees in Nevada are required to provide their employees with mandatory paid time off (“PTO”) at a rate of 0.01923 hours per hour worked.
 This leave must be available for employees to use for any reason.

 In contrast, California employees who work 30 days or more within California in a given year must be permitted to take at least three days or 24 hours (whichever is greater) of paid sick leave per year.
 The leave may be used for, among other things, the existing health conditions or preventative care of the employees or their family members.
 Administering paid sick leave entails numerous specific requirements relating to, for example, eligibility, accrual methods and caps, record keeping, and year-to-year carryover.